swappad/cs5222-lab-fpga-mlp/README.md

 You are given free range over how to improve either performance or the accuracy or both of your classifier.
 It goes without saying that you are not allowed to train your model on test data to improve on accuracy.

 **Grading breakdown**
-* You will receive full points if you can both improve performance and accuracy of your classifier by a significant margin (over 85% in accuracy, and achieve less than 4.5ms of FPGA inference time as measured on the board for 8k invocations).
+* You will receive full marks if you can both improve performance and accuracy of your classifier by a significant margin (over 85% in accuracy, and achieve less than 4.5ms of FPGA inference time as measured on the board for 8k invocations).
 You are free to change the classifier algorithm.
-* You will receive 15 points for achieving either the accuracy target or the performance target (with reasonable performance or accuracy degradation respectively, e.g. you get won't get full credit if you improve performance at the detriment of too much accuracy degradation, or vice versa).
+* You will receive 25 marks for achieving either the accuracy target or the performance target (with reasonable performance or accuracy degradation respectively, e.g. you get won't get full credit if you improve performance at the detriment of too much accuracy degradation, or vice versa).
 * Partial grades will be awarded if neither goals are achieved.
 * The best projects will include ambitious classifier implementations (e.g. neural networks).